 Thinking about Christmas?
 Why not get super organised and start preparing some of your food and Christmas treats in advance?

-The festive period can be stress free this year with these simple Christmas recipes that are ready to be prepared in advance.
-When it comes to Christmas Day you’ll have more time to spend with your family and less time slaving away in the kitchen – sounds good, right?
+Make Christmas stress free this year with these simple Christmas recipes to make in advance, so on Christmas Day you'll have much more time to spend with your family and less time slaving away in the kitchen - sounds good, right?

-How about making some classic mince pies?
-Just use a jar of ready-made mincemeat and pop in the freezer once cooked.
-All you need to do is reheat them before you serve them Christmas day.
+It's super easy to make things like mince pies in advance, just use a jar of ready-made mincemeat and pop in the freezer once cooked.
+All you need to do is reheat them before serving on Christmas day.

 Sauces and chutneys: Pickles